 Sérgio Campos Matos is Professor of Contemporary History at the University of Lisbon, where he teaches since 1985.
 His main areas of research are: social memory, historiographies, nationalisms and the relationships between Portugal and Spain within wider contexts, from cultural, social and political history perspectives.
 He has authored or co-authored papers in these areas for international reviews, for the Diccionario político y social del mundo iberoamericano, ed. by J. Fernández Sebastián (Madrid, 2009) and The Contested Nation, ed. by S. Berger and C. Lorenz (London: 2008).
 He is author of Historiografia e memória nacional no Portugal do século XIX (1846-1898) (Lisbon, 1998) and Consciência histórica e nacionalismo.
 Portugal (séculos XIX e XX) (Lisbon: 2008).
 Recently he has been working on the Dicionário de Historiadores Portugueses (1779-1974).
 He is co-editor of Historiografia e memórias (séculos XIX a XXI) (Lisbon, 2012) and A Universidade de Lisboa nos séculos XIX e XX (Lisbon, 2013).
 He collaborated with several foreign universities such as the Universitat Autonoma de Barcelona, and the Universities of São Paulo, Valencia and Pisa.
 He was part of the editorial board of the Revista da Faculdade de Letras de Lisboa (1997-2004) and Clio, II série (2002-2009).
 He is consultant of História da Historiografia 2011, História – Revista da Faculdade de Letras do Porto and e- Journal os Portuguese Studies.

 The ICLP courses are held in the Faculty of Arts of the University of Lisbon.
-Distance learning will only occur if the situation warrants it.
+Classroom courses may only be taught remotely if the situation demands it.

 Registrations: Registrations should be done by email.